cosmos/cosmos-sdk/docs/architecture/adr-069-unordered-account.md

 }
 ```

-The un-ordered nonce state includes a normal sequence value plus the gap values in recent history, the gap set has a maximum capacity to limit the resource usage, when the capacity is reached, the oldest gap value is simply dropped, which means the pending transaction with that value as nonce will not be accepted anymore.
+The un-ordered nonce state includes a normal sequence value plus the set of unused(gap) values in recent history, these recorded gap values can be reused by future transactions, after used they are removed from the set and can't be used again, the gap set has a maximum capacity to limit the resource usage, when the capacity is reached, the oldest gap value is removed, which also makes the pending transaction using that value as nonce will not be accepted anymore.

 ### Expiration